peterzieba/5Vpld/README.md

 Some of the other approaches covered here also avoid the CUPL compiler as well and instead generate netlists provided directly to the device fitter.

-Finally, a word on preferred approach, given the options: The CUPL command line or Quartus is probably the best way, especially if you are interested in using Hi-Z states.
+Finally, a word on preferred approach, given the options: Using the CUPL.EXE compiler via command line or Quartus are probably the best ways, especially if you are interested in using Hi-Z states.
 Neither Yosys nor Digital seemed to have robust support for Hi-Z states (important for Bidirectional I/O).
 If that is important to you, you may want to stick with either Quartus or the CUPL command line methods.

 This diagram is from the help files built into WinCUPL which shows how one can go from a CUPL .PLD into the .JED files needed to program a device.

 ![WinCUPL Data Flow Diagram](vendor-docs/WinCUPL-data-flow-diagram.png)

 ## Old Approach: WinCUPL
-While logic for these parts can be written via WinCUPL, the experience may be fraught with difficulty as it is somewhat unstable and requires Windows.
+While logic for these parts can be written using the WinCUPL IDE, the experience may be fraught with difficulty as it is somewhat unstable and requires Windows.
 It does however have value in the help files / documentation / examples.
 Furthermore, it should be noted that the CUPL compiler itself is actually pretty solid/stable.
 So, the recommended approach is to install and use it for documentation/examples and then simply avoid it for serious work by using the command line CUPL.EXE (perhaps through the helper scripts in this repository).

 You can <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">Download WinCUPL from here</a>.